Policies and Procedures

 The Designated person/s for Child Protection are responsible for the policies and procedure implementation.
 Staff must report any online safety concerns to our DSL, recorded and actioned.

-Children are encouraged at age appropriate level to share online concerns to staff members which will then be reported to the DSL.
+Children are encouraged at age-appropriate level to share online concerns to staff members which will then be reported to the DSL.

-All reports to the DSL will be dealt with promptly and in an appropriate manner, confidentiality will be respected and these matters will be dealt with thoroughly and to the satisfaction of all parties.
+All reports to the DSL will be dealt with promptly and in an appropriate manner, confidentiality will be respected, and these matters will be dealt with thoroughly and to the satisfaction of all parties.

 Online safety training is provided on an annual basis and will be included in our Staff Induction.